biosails/pheniqs/docs/cli.md

       -C/--compile emits a compiled configuration file ready for execution with implicit attributes resolved.
       -i/--input and -o/--output can be repeated to provide multiple paths, i.e. `pheniqs mux -i in_segment_1.fastq -i in_segment_2.fastq -o out_segment_1.fastq -o out_segment_2.fastq`

-    This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.

 # Pheniqs tools
 In the tool folder you will find several python scripts to assist with Pheniqs deployment and interfacing with existing tools.